-Chris Payne is an associate at Goodmans.
-He practices in the areas of corporate law and banking and finance law.
-Chris has experience working on a range of domestic and cross-border commercial lending transactions, including acquisition finance, project finance and asset-based loans.
+Chris Payne is a senior associate in a business law group at Goodmans.
+His practice is transaction based with a particular emphasis on banking and finance law.
+Chris has experience representing a variety of private and public companies as well as financial institutions on a range of domestic and cross-border commercial lending transactions, including acquisition finance, project finance and asset-based loans.
+Chris also assists companies with corporate restructurings and regulatory matters and maintains a general corporate law practice.
+In addition to co-authoring this chapter, Chris is also a contributing author of the 'Canada' chapter in The Lending and Secured Finance Law Review.
 He was admitted to the Ontario Bar in 2014.